wearerequired/traduttore/docs/gitlab.md

 add_filter( 'traduttore.repository', 'myplugin_filter_traduttore_repository', 10, 2 );
 ```

+That's all.
+This way Traduttore knows that `gitlab.example.com` hosts a GitLab instance and that it can download repositories hosted there using the built-in Git loader.

 Ideally, you put this code into a custom WordPress plugin in your WordPress site that runs Traduttore.

 [Learn more about developing WordPress plugins](https://developer.wordpress.org/plugins/).

+In the future, this step might be replaced by a WP-CLI command or an extended settings UI in GlotPress.